JohnTheCoolingFan/PlutoniumEnergy/README.md

 [Bitcoint (BTC)](https://imgur.com/NwaMwIX.png)
 [Ethereum (ETH)](https://imgur.com/IkvweGC.png)

-You can also contact me on discord, if you would like to dontae some other way.
+You can also contact me on discord, if you would like to donate in some other way.